STForScratch/ScratchTools/README.md

 ### Installing
 There are multiple ways of installing.
 - Chrome: You can download from Chrome's Extension Webstore [here](https://chrome.google.com/webstore/detail/scratchtools/jjnpbalpllpfdpgplpbcbadkgdmleopm).
 Then just press the Add to Chrome button, and you've downloaded ScratchTools!

 > [!NOTE]
 > If you are using a browser based on Chromium (eg. Vivaldi), then this is your way of installing unless your browser has it's own extension store.

 - Firefox/Mozilla: You can download from Firefox Addons (Works on Firefox forks) [here](https://addons.mozilla.org/en-US/firefox/addon/scratchtools/).
 You can then just add it to Firefox, and then you have ScratchTools!

 > [!NOTE]
 > The Firefox version of Scratchtools is behind compared to the chrome version of Scratchtools due to technical difficulties.
 Until a solution is found, the Firefox version will remain behind.

 - Microsoft Edge: You can download from Edge's addon webstore [here](https://microsoftedge.microsoft.com/addons/detail/scratchtools/aaidjeidbnhpjhblbianjeghjopbimmk).
 You can then just add it to Edge, and then you have ScratchTools!
 - Safari (macOS, iPadOS and iOS): You can build the extension by typing `make` for macOS, and `make ios` for the iOS app (you will have to sign it on Xcode), make sure you have enabled Developer mode and allowed unsigned extensions.

-- GitHub (Chrome/Chromium): Download from GitHub [here](https://github.com/STForScratch/ScratchTools/zipball/master).
-If it downloads a `.zip` file, unpack it.
+- GitHub (For Chrome/Chromium): Download the zipball from the GitHub repository [here](https://github.com/STForScratch/ScratchTools/zipball/master).
+After the `.zip` file is downloaded, unpack it.
 Then, with the folder, go to `chrome://extensions` (On Chromium forks, you will have to replace "chrome" with your browser's name. (eg. `vivaldi://extensions`)), make sure you have developer mode enabled (switch in the top right corner), and drag the downloaded folder onto the page.
 Make sure you've disabled other versions of ScratchTools.

-- GitHub (Firefox & Firefox Forks): Download from GitHub [here](https://github.com/STForScratch/ScratchTools/zipball/master).
-If it downloads a `.zip` file, unpack it.
-Then, with the folder, go to `about:debugging`, click "This Firefox" and click "Load temporary extension".
+- GitHub (For Firefox & Firefox Forks): Download from the GitHub repository [here](https://github.com/STForScratch/ScratchTools/zipball/master).
+After the `.zip` file is downloaded, unpack it.
+Then, with the folder, go to `about:debugging`, click "This Firefox" and click "Load temporary extension", go into the extension folder and select the `manifest.json`.

 > [!WARNING]
 > Extensions loaded this way are indeed temporal, once you close the window, it will be gone - ScratchTools is still outdated on Firefox at the time of writing this, this tutorial was only added ahead of time, once ScratchTools is up-to-date on Firefox just like on other browsers, this part of the warning will be removed.

+- Installing with Git: Open the code dropdown on the extension's repository, copy the HTTPS url and then execute `git clone  https://github.com/STForScratch/ScratchTools.git -b main` in Git, and you have installed ScratchTools!
+To pull changes instead of cloning the repository, enter the folder and execute `git remote add upstream https://github.com/STForScratch/ScratchTools.git -b main`.
+When a commit is made to the repository, you can just run `git pull upstream master` to pull the changes, note that sometimes you may need to refresh ScratchTools.

 ### Building a Feature
 It's not very hard to build a feature, and if you're ever having trouble, our developers are always here to help you!
 For ideas, code help, beta testing for your features, and more, you can [join our Discord server](https://discord.gg/5AkUsCbEsy).
 Now, here's how to build a feature!